RenrenRihitoRayo/dpl/lib/core/README.md

-# Todo list for the core libs
+# Todo

-## Parser specific
+- Add more features

-- Make extensions work with the cythonized parser.
+- Add a automated way of converting files version to version

-## Feature specific
+- Make C integration possible

-- Add a way to bundle scripts with python extensions.
+- Logging